cggarcia171/data-labs/README.md

 # data-labs
-taking data and turning it into a graph using d3.
+Taking data and turning it into a graph using d3.